Plastic Surgery: The New Beauty Norm? 1

 Beauty in 1960…

-Rod Serling offered us a tale of beauties and beasts in episode #42 entitled: Eye of the Beholder.
+Rod Serling offered us a tale of beauties and beasts in episode #42, Eye of the Beholder.

-Here’s a quick synopsis of the show I observed at The Twilight Zone Guide:
+Here’s a quick synopsis of the show I observed in The Twilight Zone Guide:

 Janet Tyler anxiously awaits the outcome of her modern surgical treatment.
-Janet, who’s abnormal face has made her an outcast, has had her 11th sanatorium visit – the maximum allowed via the State.
+Janet, whose abnormal face has made her an outcast, has had her 11th sanatorium visit – the maximum allowed via the State.
 If it didn’t triumph, she would be despatched to live in a village where others of her type are segregated.
 As her bandages are removed, she is discovered to be very stunning.
 The medical doctor attracts back in horror.
-As the lights come on, we see the others; their faces are misshapen and deformed.
+As the lights come on, we see the others; their faces are distorted and deformed.
 As Janet runs from her room crying, she runs into every other type, a good-looking guy named Walter Smith.
 He is in charge of an outcast village, and he assures her that she will be able to sooner or later experience she belongs.
-He tells her to recollect the vintage pronouncing: “Beauty is in the attention of the beholder.”
+He tells her to recollect the vintage pronunciation: “Beauty is in the beholder’s attention.”

-Although the show turned into filmed in black and white, we will truly see that Ms. Tyler is Caucasian.
-The docs seem to have darker skin, although the idea here turned into that the viewers empathized with Ms. Tyler because she was the classic blonde, narrow beauty typically visible in 1960’s style magazines.
+Although the show was filmed in black and white, we will truly see that Ms. Tyler is Caucasian.
+The docs seem to have darker skin, although the idea here turned into that the viewers empathized with Ms. Tyler because she was the classic blonde, narrow beauty typically visible in 1960s-style magazines.

 As the display closes, the narrator speaks:

-“Now the questions that come to mind.
+“Now, the questions that come to mind.
 Where is this region, and while is it, what form of global where ugliness is the norm and inner beauty the deviation from that norm?
-The solution is, it doesn’t make any difference.
+The solution is it doesn’t make any difference.
 Because the vintage saying occurs to be authentic.
-Beauty is in the eye of the beholder, in this 12 months or one hundred years as a result, on this planet or anyplace there is human life, perhaps out among the stars.
+Beauty is in the eye of the beholder; in these 12 months or one hundred years, as a result, on this planet or any place, there is human life, perhaps out among the stars.
 Beauty is in the eye of the beholder.
 The lesson to be found out…Within the Twilight Zone.”

 1964: The Standard Continues

-Episode #137, in Season Five, is known as “Number Twelve Looks Just Like You” and become tailored via a quick story called “The Beautiful People.”
+Episode #137, in Season Five, is known as “Number Twelve Looks Just Like You” and becomes tailored via a quick story called “The Beautiful People.”
 In this episode, we meet Marilyn, a younger girl who is approximate to undergo a ceremony of passage in her community.
 This ceremony is known as “The Transformation,” It calls for residents to select among numerous models of bodies into which they will be converted.
-The message right here is this society only sees one fashionable of beauty, and that one will now not be satisfied unless they look and act just like everyone else.
+The message here is that this society only sees one fashionable beauty and that one will now not be satisfied unless they look and act just like everyone else.
 Opening Narration:

 “Given the threat, what younger lady wouldn’t, fortunately, exchange a simple face for a lovable one?
 What could a lady refuse the opportunity to be beautiful?
-For the need of a higher estimate, permit’s name it the year 2000.
-At any rate, believe a time in the future whilst technology has advanced a method of giving every person the face and body he desires of.
-It might not occur the following day–however it takes place now, inside the Twilight Zone.”
+For a higher estimate, the permit’s name is the year 2000.
+At any rate, believe a time in the future when technology has advanced a method of giving every person the face and body he desires.
+It might not occur the following day, but it occurs now, inside the Twilight Zone.”

 Once more, the stunning humans are all white, and we don’t see any women or guys of color.
 What turned into this episode attempting to inform black ladies about inner beauty?
 The final narration:

 Portrait of a younger girl in love–with herself.
 Improbable?
 Perhaps.
-But in an age of plastic surgery, body construction, and an infinity of cosmetics, let us hesitate to mention not possible.
-These and different atypical blessings can be waiting within the destiny–which in any case, is the Twilight Zone.”
+But in an age of plastic surgery, body construction, and an infinity of cosmetics, let us not mention that it is impossible.
+These and different atypical blessings can be waiting within the destiny–which, in any case, is the Twilight Zone.”

-Some factors of beauty requirements have been modified, however not tons.
-We do see greater black fashions and exquisite black ladies, but whilst you study most of the people of the extra famous ones, (Tyra, Halle, Janet, Vanessa Williams, Beyonce, a few of whom have had plastic products surgery, on their noses and different frame components), you could see immediately that they’ve many Caucasian attributes: small, pinched noses, lighter complexion, lighter eyes, instantly, lightly colored hair.
-It is uncommon that you may see a model with very dark skin, a decent afro, wide, round, large nostril, and complete, massive lips.
+Some factors of beauty requirements have been modified, but not tons.
+We do see greater black fashions and exquisite black ladies.
+Still, while you study, most of the people of the extra famous ones (Tyra, Halle, Janet, Vanessa Williams, Beyonce, a few of whom have had plastic products surgery on their noses and different frame components), you could see immediately that they’ve many Caucasian attributes: small, pinched noses, lighter complexion, lighter eyes, instantly, lightly colored hair.
+You may not see a model with dark skin, a decent afro, wide, round, large nostrils, and complete, massive lips.
 Flip through any difficulty of Vogue or Glamour and look for that image I just defined.
-Then search for the first picture I defined.
+Then search for the first picture I described.

 (Source: African-American Women & weird news plastic products Surgery: Self-Improvement or Self-Hatred?
 By Angela D. Johnson, Sept.
 2, 2003)